QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

 and Network Management domains must interact with a highly heterogeneous mix of legacy systems, modern APIs, and third-party platforms.
-Establishing consistent, operational and compliance boundaries across these disparate integration layers is exceptionally complex. as agents may routinely validate intent, invoke actions or retrieve data through pathways (e.g. MCP/A2A etc.) that were never designed with AI-driven autonomy in mind.
+Establishing consistent, operational and compliance boundaries across these disparate integration layers is exceptionally complex as agents may routinely validate intent, invoke actions or retrieve data through pathways (e.g. MCP/A2A etc.) that were never designed with network management automation we used today.

 ### Multi-Vendor Dependency Risks